ericataneja1/Projects/README.md

   Q4 shows peak sales, suggesting strong demand during the year-end, potentially due to holiday promotions or business spending.

 **Possible Business Actions:**
-- Optimize inventory and marketing strategies for peak demand in Q4 to maximize revenue.
+- Optimizing inventory and marketing strategies for peak demand in Q4 to maximize revenue.
-- Target underperforming states with marketing and promotional efforts to boost sales.
+- Targeting underperforming states with marketing and promotional efforts to boost sales.
-- Analyze sales dips in certain quarters to understand potential causes and address demand fluctuations.
+- Analyzing sales dips in certain quarters to understand potential causes and address demand fluctuations.

 ---